 Bottom Line - Active and creative play as well as human interaction are DEFINITELY better for young children than being in front of a screen.
 It is best to limit the time children are watching TV or using a device.
 BUT, if it isn't limited, the child's brain isnt going to turn into mush.
 Truth is, there are a bazillion other things that attribute to how a child turns out so attributing any of it solely to an excessive amount of screen time would be difficult but it is a possible cause for some negative outcomes (listed below).

 Ok so we've estabilished that either way, screentime isnt the sole determining factor for negative outcomes your child may experience.
-With that said, I am an experienced and highly educated early childhood specialist and have no doubt that being in front of a screen is NOT the best use of the precious time of brain growth for young children.
 I also have no doubt that, in reality, we all have those times that we just need to give them the phone or tablet or put the TV on so that we can get things done.
 Totally understandable!
 Try to make it a last resort.
 Make sure to take all the information below into consideration when making choices about what your child is watching and try your hardest not to let your child's daily consumption of screens exceed the maximum recommended hours of screen time below (including time that they are in front of a screen at child care/school).
 Comment on the post with any reactions, feedback, questions, or to add to the list of resources!
 The struggle with screen time is definitely one the largest that we face as parents today.

 Big picture